 Finding My Way

 I started composing for fun at age fifteen, and for a decade and a half I enjoyed exploring a wide range of stylistic materials—from blues and jazz to Renaissance madrigals, and from classical tonality to atonal modernism.
-Eventually, after composing dozens of pieces, I found myself deeply fascinated by some stylistic possibilities, and surprisingly indifferent to others.
+Eventually, after composing dozens of pieces, I found myself deeply fascinated by some stylistic possibilities, and relatively indifferent to others.

 Among the clusters of stylistic qualities I find most fascinating are captivating melodies, a sense of physical motion, and flexible forms of modal/tonal organization.
 Some aesthetic traits I find especially fascinating are strikingness, vivid expression, and a sense of mercurial temperament.

 I hope my finished works will engage performers and audience members.
 But I’ve learned from experience that to fully enjoy composing new works, I need to work with musical ideas I myself find deeply engaging.